When in Rome... These Are the Things to Do!

 Cultural Things to Do in Rome

-Film fans shouldn’t miss Cinecittà Studios, the “Hollywood on the Tiber,” where interactive exhibits let you try green-screen acting, dub Fellini’s La Dolce Vita fountain scene, or explore Italian cinema’s history.
-In summer, Rome’s villas and piazzas — from Villa Medici to Villa Borghese and Piazza Vittorio — transform into open-air cinemas, turning gardens into magical theaters under the stars.
+Film lovers shouldn’t miss Cinecittà Studios, the legendary Hollywood on the Tiber.
+Its interactive exhibits let you walk through recreated sets, experiment with green-screen acting and even dub the iconic Trevi Fountain scene from La Dolce Vita.
+In summer, Rome’s villas and piazzas — from Villa Medici and Villa Borghese to Piazza Vittorio — become open-air cinemas, where classic films flicker against the night sky and the city turns into its own silver screen.

 Unusual Things to Do in Rome: Macabre Edition